Preston Island (Culross)

 The historic town of Culross is on the shores of the Forth estuary and it has a very accessible walk along its seafront which loops around Preston Island and its Ash Lagoons.

 There is a large carpark with disabled bays and the dropped kerbs give easy access to the path.
 Also, within the playpark at Culross (right next to the carpark) there is a toilet block with an 'accessible' toilet.
 You need a radar key to access it but I'd save yourself the bother getting the key out the car.
 It's one of the more inaccessible toilets I've seen.
-You can judge for yourself from the picture below (because of COVID I've been unable to take photos yet).
+You can judge for yourself from the picture below (because of COVID I've been unable to take a photo yet).

 Instead I'd recommend going to a café called Bessies Cafe about 100 yards away which has a - still not great - more accessible toilet.
 If you decide to eat at the café I'd 100% recommend the French toast with bacon!